DavidWells/serverless-workshop/README.md

     This should deploy the test service into AWS.
 If you encounter errors, please ping me and we can get them sorted out.

+**Bonus setup:**

+- If you have an IDE/editor with YAML linting it will be helpful. (like this [atom plugin](https://atom.io/packages/linter-js-yaml), or [vs code plugin](https://marketplace.visualstudio.com/items?itemName=djabraham.vscode-yaml-validation))
+- Install [postman](https://www.getpostman.com/) for quick & easy testing of endpoints we deploy
+- It's also recommended that you use [nvm](https://github.com/creationix/nvm) (node version manager) just in case you need to change versions of node for the workshop.

 ## Troubleshooting & FAQ